suned/stateless/README.md

 ```

-Lets define a simple ability. `stateless.Ability` is defined as:
+Let's define a simple ability. `stateless.Ability` is defined as:

 ```python
 from typing import Self